FAQs - Frequently Asked Questions

 Am I eligible to receive credit for my internship?

-Typically, students complete an internship for course credit because the internship is unpaid and the employer requires the student to receive credit.
+Often, students complete an internship for course credit because the internship is unpaid and the employer requires the student to receive credit.
 Students also choose to complete an internship for credit if they need additional credit hours toward their degree.
 Please note that internship hours count as elective credit.
 Regardless of whether the internship is paid or unpaid, students can receive course credit provided they complete the internship course requirements.
-Students must be a College of Media student (either direct admit or a major) to register for JRL 441 (3-credits, typically done in the summer) or JRL 442 (1-2 credits).
+Students must be a College of Media student to register for JRL 441 (3-credits, typically done in the summer) or JRL 442 (1-2 credits).
 For every credit hour earned, students must complete at least 100 work hours during the supervised internship experience.
 Students cannot receive credit retroactively.

 How do I enroll for internship/practicum credit?